Prevention

 Taking extra care

 For those with heart disease, the American Heart Association has some advice.
 First, establish and maintain a healthy mouth.
 Practice good oral hygiene and visit your dentist regularly.
 Second, make sure your dentist knows that you have a heart problem.
-Ask your provider if you need a bacterial endocarditis wallet card.
+Ask your doctor if you need a bacterial endocarditis wallet card.
 Bacterial endocarditis is an infection in the heart.
 People at high risk for bacterial endocarditis may need special antibiotics before having certain dental procedures.
-This card lets your dentist and healthcare providers know about your condition and what precautions to take.
-Third, carefully follow your healthcare provider’s and dentist’s directions when they prescribe special medicines, such as antibiotics.
+This card lets your dentist and health care providers know about your condition and what precautions to take.
+Third, carefully follow your doctor’s and dentist’s directions when they prescribe special medicines, such as antibiotics.

 The good news is that gum disease is preventable.
 And if you have gum disease, it can be treated.